Tehri Lake

 The dam was designed with modern earthquake-resistant technology, as the region lies in a high seismic zone.
 This was one of the biggest concerns raised by critics, but engineers ensured that the dam could withstand even strong earthquakes.

-The reservoir created by the dam, known as Tehri Lake, holds nearly 3.54 cubic kilometers of water and spreads across 42–52 square kilometers of surface area.
+The reservoir created by the dam, known as Tehri Lake, holds nearly 3.54 cubic kilometres of water and spreads across 42–52 square kilometres of surface area.
 This vast body of water completely transformed the landscape of the Bhagirathi valley.

 Formation of Tehri Lake